Gabriel Bracho

-Gabriel Bracho (born 25 May 1915 in Los Puertos de Altagracia, Zulia, died 6 March 1995 in Caracas) was a Venezuelan artist.
+Gabriel Bracho (25 May 1915 in Los Puertos de Altagracia, Zulia – 6 March 1995 in Caracas) was a Venezuelan artist.
 He and César Rengifo were major exponents of the social realism artistic movement in Venezuela.
 His work is permeated by social, political and historical themes.

 From 1936 to 1939 he studied at the Academy of Fine Arts in Caracas and he continued his studies at the Escuela de Artes Aplicadas in Chile until 1942.
 In 1943 he began a tour of various countries including the USA, Bolivia, Argentina, Uruguay and Italy which culminated in him living and working in Paris.